 [🇫🇷] Windows 64 bits & Server, macOS Intel/ARM, Linux DEB/RPM/Flatpak et Entreprises

-Fixed various bugs and performance issues, Dev channel updates, feature updates, policy updates, and web platform release notes.
+Fixed various bugs and performance issues, feature updates, policy updates, and web platform release notes.

 Stable channel security updates are listed here.